Prenatal Risk Factors for Developmental Delay in Newcomer Children

 Developmental disabilities can reflect a complex constellation of problems in any child, but particularly for newcomer children, where etiology is often unclear.
 Sometimes a number of pre- and perinatal risk factors are involved, coexisting and having multiple, cumulative effects on developmental outcomes.
 Some signs of disability are evident at birth, others present as late as school age.

 Developmental disabilities occur worldwide.
-However, the lack of access to quality prenatal, delivery and postnatal care causes significant morbidity in developing regions.
+However, the lack of access of pregnant women to sufficient, nutritious foods, and to quality prenatal, delivery and postnatal care causes significant morbidity in developing regions.
 Immigrant and refugees are at higher risk of developmental disabilities, with specific risk factors depending on their country of origin.
 Health care providers need to be mindful of general risks for all newcomers but also alert to specific patient risks, recognizing the contribution of family, immigration and ethnic history as well.

 - Rudolph C, Rudolph A, Lister GE, et al., eds.
 Rudolph’s Pediatrics, 22nd edn.
 New York, NY: McGraw-Hill Professional, 2011.